Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (2)The impact on shareholders and investors when Countermeasures are implemented

-GMO’ s Board of Directors may carry out Countermeasures to protect the common interests of GMO shareholders and GMO’s corporate value.
-If GMO’s Board of Directors decides to implement specific Countermeasures, timely and appropriate discloses will be made in accordance with applicable laws and the regulations of financial instruments exchanges.
+Our Board of Directors may carry out Countermeasures to protect the common interests of our shareholders and our corporate value.
+If our Board of Directors decides to implement specific Countermeasures, timely and appropriate discloses will be made in accordance with applicable laws and the regulations of financial instruments exchanges.

 Because the share options are planned to be provided with discriminatory conditions regarding Large-Scale Purchaser, for their exercise or acquisition, the implementation of Countermeasures may cause Large-Scale Purchaser to incur losses, either from a legal or economic perspective, upon such exercise or acquisition.
-However, even in such case, GMO does not expect that the policy will have direct or specific impact on the legal rights and economic benefits of GMO shares held by GMO shareholders and investors other than Large-Scale Purchaser.
+However, even in such case, the Company does not expect that the policy will have direct or specific impact on the legal rights and economic benefits of the Company shares held by the Company shareholders and investors other than Large-Scale Purchaser.

-(3)Procedures that GMO shareholders will be required to carry out in the event Countermeasures are implemented
+(3)Procedures that the Company shareholders will be required to carry out in the event Countermeasures are implemented

-If an allotment of share options without contribution is implemented as a Countermeasure, GMO shareholders who have not completed entry of a name change will be required to complete the entry of name change before a deadline that will be decided and publicly announced by GMO’s Board of Directors.
-Further, upon allotment of share options without contribution, GMO shareholders will be required to pay a certain amount of funds within a prescribed period of time in order to exercise the share options.
-Details of the procedures will be made known, in accordance with applicable laws and the regulations of financial instruments exchanges, when these procedures are actually required.
+If an allotment of share options without contribution is implemented as a Countermeasure, the Company shareholders who have not completed entry of a name change will be required to complete the entry of name change before a deadline that will be decided and publicly announced by our Board of Directors.
+Further, upon allotment of share options without contribution, the Company shareholders will be required to pay a certain amount of funds within a prescribed period of time in order to exercise the share options.
+Regarding the details of the procedures, we will make timely and appropriate disclosures in accordance with applicable laws and the regulations of financial instruments exchanges, when these procedures are actually required.

 (Note 1) Large-Scale Purchase

-"Large-Scale Purchase" refers to purchases of share certificates, etc., of GMO for the purpose of making the ratio of voting rights*4 of a Certain Group 20% or higher or purchases of share certificates, etc., of GMO that result in the ratio of voting rights of a Certain Group being 20% or higher (in either case, excluding purchases that GMO’s Board of Directors approves in advance).
+"Large-Scale Purchase" refers to purchases of share certificates, etc., of the Company for the purpose of making the ratio of voting rights*4 of a Certain Group 20% or higher or purchases of share certificates, etc., of the Company that result in the ratio of voting rights of a Certain Group being 20% or higher (in either case, excluding purchases that our Board of Directors approves in advance).

 "Large-Scale Purchaser" refers to a person who contemplates making a Large-Scale Purchase, as described in Note 1.